Guilt as a Resident Physician

 I thought, I should have communicated better.
 It’s my fault.
 I’ll make it right.

-So I drove back to get her.
-Then realized I might miss the birthday party.
+So I drove back to get her—then realized I might miss the birthday party.
 I shouldn’t, I told myself, and the guilt was overwhelming.
 So I turned around again and drove back.

 In all, I logged four one-hour drives that day.
 Not great for my mental health, my family time, or my efficiency.
 But I was acting from unearned guilt, fueled by shoulds and people-pleasing.

-Unfortunately, unearned guilt often gets mixed in.
 I remember being crushed by mom guilt my intern year.
-When my daughter’s school scheduled a mother-daughter tea on short notice, I couldn’t make it.
+When my daughter’s school scheduled a mother-daughter tea on short notice!
+I couldn’t make it.
 (Who are all of these moms who can drop anything with a week's notice?
 And why can't it be more proactively planned?!)

 Our beloved nanny, who adored our kids, was going to go in my place to assuage my guilt.
 But she forgot.